 Special Resource Programs

 The purpose of the Special Resource Programs is to ensure that the animal needs of the various research programs are met.
-The current programs are Primate Genetics, Aging Nonhuman Primates, and Obese Nonhuman Primates.
+The current programs are Aging Nonhuman Primates, Obese Nonhuman Primates and Japanese Macaque Resource.

 The Obese Nonhuman Primate Resource is comprised of three colonies of macaques that become obese when fed a high-fat/high-calorie diet (HF diet).
 The Japanese macaque model supports investigations on the effects of maternal diet and metabolic health on the development of metabolic systems in the offspring; the Rhesus macaque model is employed for studies testing pharmaceutical therapeutics for obesity, insulin resistance, and cardiovascular disease; and the Cynomolgous macaque model supports research models that investigate metabolic disease in nonhuman primates.
 All three models are used for research in the Metabolic Disease Working Group.
 These models are being expanded in an effort to understand the progression of the disease as well as to understand the full spectrum of complications that are associated with obesity.